algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technicalSpecification.md

 ----------------
 ```

-read.h will house the functions related to reading assembly files
+interpret.h will contain the functions relative to the interpreter.

-interpret.h will house the functions related to interpreting and displaying the content of assembly files.
+file.h will contain the functions relative to the file handling.
+utils.h will contain some miscellianous function.

+---

 ## Interpreter